DubbaDing/carSalesApp/README.md

     - Description: The color of the car.
     - Options: Green, Metallic Pink, 24k Gold
     - Default: "N/A"
--interiorFabric [string]:
+3. interiorFabric [string]:
-    Description: The material the interior is made from.
+    - Description: The material the interior is made from.
-    Options: Cloth, Leather
+    - Options: Cloth, Leather
-    Default: "N/A"
+    - Default: "N/A"
--typeCost [int]:
+4. typeCost [int]:
-    Description: The additional cost for the type var above
+    - Description: The additional cost for the type var above
-    Default: 0
+    - Default: 0
--colorCost [int]:
+5. colorCost [int]:
-    Description: The additional cost for the color var above
+    - Description: The additional cost for the color var above
-    Default: 0
+    - Default: 0
--interiorFabricCost [int]:
+* interiorFabricCost [int]:
-    Description: The additional cost for the interiorFabric var above
+    - Description: The additional cost for the interiorFabric var above
-    Default: 0
+    - Default: 0
--basePrice [int]:
+* basePrice [int]:
-    Description: The default price of the car.
+    - Description: The default price of the car.
 The total price for the car is basePrice+typeCost+colorCost+interiorFabricCost

 ### Functions:
 -chooseType: